Steven Staryk: Honours

-The prestigious Gramophone of London provides a succinct summary: "Staryk is among the great ones."
+The Gramophone magazine of London stated that "Staryk is among the great ones."

+Staryk during his career played on about 40 Stradivarius violins and about 26 Del Jesus violins.

 In 2007 he was made an Officer of the Order of Canada and in 2008 received an Honorary Fellowship from the Glenn Gould School of The Royal Conservatory of Music (Toronto).

-As of March 2009, Staryk has started distribution of his recently completed 30-CD anthology of his performances from 1952 to 2003.
+In March 2009, Staryk started distribution of his recently completed 30-CD anthology of his performances from 1952 to 2003.